Oblivion 2: Backlash: Production

 Principal photography took place in Romania back-to-back with the first film.

 Newmar stated in Starlog that she liked the story and the character, and drew on her experience of running a real estate agency in her portrayal of Miss Kitty.

 Reception

-TV Guide gave the film two out of five stars. liking the cast but finding they had little to work with.
-Entertainment Weekly found the film "nerd-fun", but commented that the film was padded and that the sex scene was unnecessary.
+TV Guide gave the film two out of five stars, liking the cast but finding they had little to work with.
+Entertainment Weekly found the film "nerd-fun" and complimented the in-jokes, but commented that the film was padded and that the sex scene was unnecessary.
 Creature Feature preferred the first movie.

+The movie was released digitally in March 2018 by movie mocking website RiffTrax.com featuring a humorous commentary by comedians Michael J. Nelson, Kevin Murphy, and Bill Corbett.